 The man looks at me for the first time, shakes his head and walks out, mumbling to himself, “They let women do anything these days."

 I supervise an all-male crew.
 For our department, it's a numbers game.
-We have 600-plus suppression personnel, with just 24 of those being women.
+We have 600-plus suppression personnel with just 24 of those positions filled by women.

 Do gender differences create some challenges?
 Of course.
 Men and women approach situations differently.
 But we can all work together as a team, each bringing a different strength to the equation.
-As I have grown into my role, I believe understanding the person is more important than focusing on whether they are male or female.
+As I have grown into my role, I believe understanding the person is more important than focusing on whether they are a man or a woman.